mantil-io/docs/commands/mantil_user_register.md

 # mantil user register

+ Initiate Mantil registration

 Mantil is in early beta and access is granted only to registered users.
 This command initiates the signup process for Mantil application.

 ### USAGE
 <pre>